molinfo-vienna/apo2ph4/README.md

 The contents of *./tempdock* are not required anymore after the workflow step 3 has finished and are only kept for debugging purposes.
-As this data files consume a lot of space (~500 MB for 200 fragments) it is recommended to execute `rm -rf ./tempdock` (after step 3!) should these files not be desired.
+As this data files consume a lot of space (~500 MB for 200 fragments) it is recommended to delete *./tempdock* (after step 3!) should these files not be desired.

 **3a\) apo2ph4\_generate\_docked\_frag\_ph4s\_knime.sh**